jpottruff/savage-fortunes/README.md

 ```
 ## Prereqs

-Install fortune, cowsay, and lolcat
+Install fortune, cowsay, and the optional _(but recommended)_ dependencies

 ```bash
 # Required